Schedule & Results: Catch Up

 Skaters will take to the ice at Gangneung Ice Arena, part of the Gangneung Olympic Park in front of crowds of 12,000 enthusiastic spectators.

-Selected Australian athletes: After making his debut at the Sochi Games as a 19-year-old, Brendan Kerry will again be looking to grace the ice in PyeongChang in the men’s individual event.
+After making his debut at the Sochi Games as a 19-year-old, Brendan Kerry will again grace the ice at PyeongChang in the men’s individual event.
 Kerry followed in his mother Monica’s footsteps who competed in Ice Dancing at the 1988 Calgary Olympics.

 In the women’s event, triple Australian Champion 19-year-old Kailani Craine will make her Olympic debut at the 2018 Games.

-The newly crowned Junior World Champions, pairs skaters Harley Windsor and Ekaterina Alexandrovskaya have qualified for their first appearance on the Olympic stage, by which time they will be 21 and 18-years of age respectively.
+The 2017 Junior World Champions, pairs skaters Harley Windsor and Ekaterina Alexandrovskaya, have qualified for their first appearance on the Olympic stage, by which time they will be 21 and 18-years of age respectively.

 Qualification, Nomination & Selection

-Australia has qualified one man, one women and one pairs duo in Figure Skating at PyeongChang 2018 and is looking to qualify one team (which would include a dance couple).
+Australia has qualified one man, one women and one pairs duo in Figure Skating at PyeongChang 2018.

-Australia’s male figure skater, Brandon Kerry, secured Australia’s first quota place at the ISU World Figure Skating Championships 2017.
+Australia’s male figure skater, Brendan Kerry, secured Australia’s first quota place at the ISU World Figure Skating Championships 2017.

 Kailani Craine and the pairs duo of Harley Windsor and Ekaterina Alexandrovskaya secured qualification places at a Senior International Qualification Competition – the Nebelhorn Trophy in Oberstdorf, Germany in late September, 2017.